-After a rejection in December 2020 due to “unresolved facility inspection-related conditions,” the FDA has now approved Novartis’ Leqvio (Inclisiran) as an adjunct to diet and maximally tolerated statin therapy for the treatment of adults with clinical atherosclerotic cardiovascular disease (ASCVD) or heterozygous familial hypercholesterolemia (HeFH) who require additional lowering of LDL-C.
+After a rejection in December 2020 due to “unresolved facility inspection-related conditions,” the as an adjunct to diet and maximally tolerated statin therapy for the treatment of adults with clinical atherosclerotic cardiovascular disease (ASCVD) or heterozygous familial hypercholesterolemia (HeFH) who require additional lowering of LDL-C.

 This is the first new approval of a lipid lowering therapeutic in the US since Nexletol and Nexlizet (Bempedoic Acid) in February 2020, and the decision was based on positive cholesterol lowering outcomes data in the Phase 3 ORION-9, ORION-10 and ORION-11 trials.
 Leqvio is an siRNA-based drug that reduces levels of the cholesterol-raising PCSK9 protein, and requires twice-yearly administration.
 It is this reduction in cholesterol that is anticipated to lower the risk of adverse cardiovascular events such as heart attacks and strokes, although actual cardiovascular outcome clinical trial data is not yet available.